Exploring Dante's Divine Comedy

-The Divine Comedy is a narrative poem written by an Italian poet, Dante Alighieri.
+The Divine Comedy, or 'La Divina Commedia,' is a narrative poem by the Italian poet Dante Alighieri.
 He was a philosopher and theologist involved with religion and political issues in medieval Florence, his hometown.
-He started writing The Divine Comedy in 1308, and finished it in 1321.
+He started writing The Divine Comedy in 1308 and finished it in 1321.
 Dante's encounter with his great love, Beatrice took place in 1274, and her influence on his life and work is immeasurable.
 He immortalized her in La Vita Nuova (1292) and The Divine Comedy, ensuring that her legacy would live on through his words.

 In the Middle Ages, poetry was primarily written in Latin, which made it available solely to the educated.
-Dante Aligheri chose not only to ignore this tradition, but wrote The Divine Comedy in a more primitive version of the Italian language—the Tuscan dialect.
+Dante Alighieri chose to ignore this tradition and write The Divine Comedy in a more primitive version of the Italian language—the Tuscan dialect.
 The work is regarded as a comedy because, in a classical context, as opposed to a contemporary one, a comedy is a work that deals with explaining the beliefs of an ordered universe.
 The Divine Comedy is considered one of the most important pieces of world literature.
-Many writers and artists were so greatly inspired by it that in turn, they have created their own masterpieces.
+Many writers and artists were so greatly inspired by it that, in turn, they created their own masterpieces.

-The poem, The Divine Comedy, is about a journey of the author himself, towards God.
-It has three parts: Inferno (Hell), Purgatorio (Purgatory) and Paradiso (Heaven).
+The epic poem, The Divine Comedy, is about the author's journey towards God.
+It has three parts: Inferno (Hell), Purgatorio (Purgatory), and Paradiso (Heaven).
 Each part consists of thirty-three cantos.
-Such division reflects the medieval theology specific to Christianity.
-The purpose of Dante’s Divine Comedy was to show people the horrors their souls would go through if they did not obey God's laws, and did not live their lives righteously.
+This division reflects the medieval theology specific to Christianity.
+The purpose of Dante's Divine Comedy was to show people the horrors their souls would go through if they did not obey God's laws and did not live righteously.

 There is a lot of symbolism in connection with numbers throughout the novel.
 The number three is one of the most common and important ones.
 In Inferno, the first part of The Divine Comedy, we encounter three beasts, a three-headed dog—Cerberus, and a three-faced Satan.
-The reason Dante Aligheri chose the number three is specifically due to its significance in Christianity: there is a Holy Spirit, God—the Father, and Jesus (the three godheads).
+Dante Alighieri chose the number three because of its significance in Christianity: there is a Holy Spirit, God—the Father, and Jesus (the three godheads).
 Another number significant to The Divine Comedy is seven.
 There are seven deadly sins and seven terraces in Purgatorio.
-Lastly, the number nine is used for the nine circles of Hell, and the nine spheres in Heaven.
+Lastly, the number nine is used for the nine circles of Hell and the nine spheres in Heaven.

-In this article we will take a detailed look at all of the parts of the poem, paying most attention to Dante’s Inferno book.
+In this article, our psychology essay writing service will take a detailed look at all of the parts of the poem, paying major attention to Dante's Inferno book.
 We will analyze the main characters and their significance to the plot.
 Meanwhile, you might also be interested in discovering SYMBOLISM and effective ways to use it in your writing.

 Dante’s Divine Comedy Summary